benjamindean/image-swap/README.md

 How it works
 ------------

-You should have something like that for you directory structure under the main image **path**:
+You should have something like this for you directory structure under the main image **path**:

     .
     ├── 1024